ENSCMA2/enscma2/README.md

 ### Hello!

-I just graduated from Harvard with a joint major in Computer Science and History and a minor in Statistics.
+I am a Ph.D. student at the Carnegie Mellon University Language Technologies Institute.
+Previously, I graduated from Harvard with a joint major in Computer Science and History and a minor in Statistics.
 You can find the same exact information about me in a different format [here](https://enscma2.github.io), and perhaps also [here](https://linkedin.com/in/khalevy).

 Facts:

 - Currently (+ or - 6 months):
+  - Research & Education @CMU
   - Research @EPFL
   - Mouse Clicking & Thoughts @[LingHacks](http://linghacks.tech)
 - Previously: